libra/website/docs/reference/glossary.md

 ### Expiration Time

 A transaction ceases to be valid after its **expiration time**.
-If we assume that:
+If it assumed that:

 * Time_C is the current time that is agreed upon between validators (Time_C is not the local time of the client);
 * Time_E is the expiration time of a transaction T_N; and
-* Time_C > Time_E and transaction T_N has not been included in the blockchain.
+* Time_C > Time_E and transaction T_N has not been included in the blockchain,

 then there is a guarantee that T_N will never be included in the blockchain.